godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 Now let's look at ``body_exited_vision``.

-First we check to see if we have a target.
-If we have a target, we then check to see if the body that has just left our vision area is our target.
+First we check to see if the turret has a target.
+If the turret has a target, we then check to see if the body that has just left the turret's vision area is the turret's target.

-If the body that just left the area is the current target, we set ``current_target`` to ``null``, set ``is_active`` to ``false``, and reset all of the variables related to firing the turret, since we no longer have a target to fire at.
+If the body that just left the area is the turret's current target, we set ``current_target`` to ``null``, set ``is_active`` to ``false``, and reset all of the variables related to firing the turret, since the turret no longer has a target to fire at.

 ______

 Finally, let's look at ``bullet_hit``.

-We first remove however much damage we have received from the turret's health.
+We first remove however much damage the bullet causes from the turret's health.

-Then we check to see if we've been destroyed.
-If we have, we start the smoke particles emitting and set ``destroyed_timer`` to ``DESTROYED_TIME`` so we have to wait to repair the turret.
+Then we check to see if the turret has been destroyed (health being zero or less).
+If the turret is destroyed, we start the smoke particles emitting and set ``destroyed_timer`` to ``DESTROYED_TIME`` so the turret has to wait before being repaired.

 ______

-Phew, with all of that done and coded we only have one last thing to do before our turrets are ready for use.
-Open up ``Turret.tscn`` if it's not already open and select one of the :ref:`StaticBody <class_StaticBody>` nodes from either ``Body`` or ``Head``.
+Phew, with all of that done and coded we only have one last thing to do before the turret is ready for use.
+Open up ``Turret.tscn`` if it's not already open and select one of the :ref:`StaticBody <class_StaticBody>` nodes from either ``Base`` or ``Head``.
 Create a new script called ``TurretBodies.gd`` and attach it to whichever
 :ref:`StaticBody <class_StaticBody>` you have selected.

 Add the following code to ``TurretBodies.gd``: